An Improved Approximation Algorithm for Maximin Shares: Existence of -MMS Allocation

 For an agent $i\in N^2$, define

-In words, $L_i$ is the set of bags that $i$ values strictly less than $\tfrac{3}{4}$, $K_i$ is the set of bags that $i$ values strictly more than $1$, and $l_i$ and $k_i$ are the number of bags in $L_i$ and $K_i$ respectively.
-Further, $x_i$ is the least total value needed to make all bags in $L_i$ at least $\tfrac{3}{4}$.
+In words, $L_i$ is the set of bags that $i$ values strictly less than $\tf34$, $H_i$ is the set of bags that $i$ values strictly more than $1$, and $l_i$ and $h_i$ are the number of bags in $L_i$ and $H_i$ respectively.
+Further, $x_i$ is the least total value needed to make all bundles in $L_i$ at least $\tf34$.
+Agents in $N^2$ have nice properties that we show in the following lemma.

-\begin{lemma} For an agent $i\in N^2$, $(i)$ $l_i >0$ and $k_i > 0$, $(ii)$ $v_{i1} > \tfrac{5}{8}$, $(iii)$ $v_i(B_k) <\tfrac{9}{8}, \forall k$, and $(iv)$ $v_{ij} < \tfrac{1}{8}, \forall j \in M\setminus J$. \end{lemma}
+\begin{lemma} For an agent $i\in N^2$, $(i)$ $l_i >0$ and $h_i > 0$, $(ii)$ $v_{i1} > \tfrac{5}{8}$, $(iii)$ $v_i(B_k) <\tfrac{9}{8}, \forall k$, and $(iv)$ $v_{ij} < \tf18, \forall j \in M\setminus J$. \end{lemma}